dineshdb/ictc_events/README.md

 * ``cd`` into frontend.
 * install all dependencies ``npm install``
 * build the repo ``npm run build``.
-* collect the static artifacts and deploy into a static server using
+* collect the static artifacts and deploy into a static server using apache or nginx.

 ## Authors